Pain and Glory: Critical response

 Initial Spanish critical reception of the film was generally positive.
 Pain and Glory received an average score of 7.7/10 from 1,448 reviews on FilmAffinity, and an average critical rating of 4.3/5 from 14 critical reviews on Sensacine.
-Fotogramas gave the film a 5-star review that complimented the director's artistry.
-El Periódico de Catalunya also gave the film five stars, while ABC gave the film 4 out of 5 stars, and El Confidencial gave the film 3 out of 5 stars.
-Catalan daily newspaper Ara compared the film's twilight serenity and checked emotion to that of the masterpiece last films made by John Huston (The Dead) and Carl Theodor Dreyer (Gertrud).
+In Fotogramas, Beatriz Martínez gave the film a 5-star review that complimented the director's artistry.
+Quim Casas of El Periódico de Catalunya also gave the film five stars, while Oti Rodríguez Marchante of ABC gave the film 4 out of 5 stars, and Marta Medina of El Confidencial gave the film 3 out of 5 stars.
+In the Catalan daily newspaper Ara, Manu Yáñez compared the film's twilight serenity and checked emotion to that of the masterpiece last films made by John Huston (The Dead) and Carl Theodor Dreyer (Gertrud).

 Manohla Dargis of The New York Times gave the film a rave review and chose it as her Critic's pick of the week writing: "A great deal happens in Pain and Glory, just not ritualistically and not at top volume.
 Its agonies are tempered, its regrets hushed, its restraint powerful."
 She also named it "The Best Movie of 2019".

+Carlos Boyero of El País declared himself unable to "feel moved in the slightest, or even a little, or at all, by the torment, the profound reunions and the need for healing" of the director.

 TIME magazine named Pain and Glory as the best film of 2019.
 The Guardian ranked the film at No. 10 on its list of the "50 best films of 2019".
 Sight & Sound magazine named it the 6th-best film of the year.

 In July 2025, it ranked number 37 on Rolling Stones list of "The 100 Best Movies of the 21st Century."